 Handling Bricks Forms in Test Flows

-Bricks Builder dynamically assigns new unique IDs to form fields in every browser session, preventing auto-generated test flows from functioning reliably.
-While the form ID remains static, individual field IDs change per session, making standard field ID-based automation unreliable.
+Bricks Builder dynamically assigns new unique IDs to form fields in every browser session, preventing auto-generated test flows from functioning reliably by default.
+While the form ID typically remain static, individual field IDs change per session, making standard field ID-based automation unreliable.

-Unlike most major form plugins, Bricks does not use static field IDs.
+Unlike most major form plugins, Bricks does not use static field IDs by default in many cases.
 Instead, it regenerates field IDs dynamically per session, a feature designed to support forms inside loop structures.
 As a result, auto-generated test flows relying on field IDs will fail on subsequent runs.

-Since auto-generated test flows cannot consistently interact with Bricks forms, users must create custom test flows that target the name attribute instead of the field ID.
+Since auto-generated test flows cannot consistently interact with Bricks forms, users must create custom test flows that target unqiue name attribute or set unique IDs in the Bricks form input settings.
+Below are details on using the field name attribute to create the proper setup for a Bricks form to be tested:

 Steps to Create a Custom Test Flow for Bricks Forms